 But you don’t have to feel out of control.
 Problem gambling can be managed and treated.
 You have options, and the Illinois Helpline offers information, support, and program referrals through the Are You Really Winning program.

-• Get inspired and share your art.
-Are You Really Winning?
-Invites Illinois artists 14 and over to participate in this statewide campaign through the submission of artwork that will bring a powerful voice to problem gambling issues and motivate those afflicted with gambling addiction to seek help.
-View rules and submit art.
+- Get inspired by community artwork.
+In 2023, Are You Really Winning? invited Illinois artists over 14 to participate in this statewide campaign through the submission of artwork meant to bring a powerful voice to problem gambling issues and motivate those afflicted with gambling addiction to seek help.
+Click here to see more information on submissions and winners.

-• Use the hashtag #PGAM2024 to help us promote Problem Gambling awareness on social media, and click here to access the 2024 Problem Gambling Awareness Toolkit.
+- Use the hashtag #PGAM to help us promote Problem Gambling awareness on social media, and click here to access the 2024 Problem Gambling Awareness Toolkit.